Bixio Music Group

-and was considered one of the best foreign films in the 1970s.
-The musical score was composed by Ennio Morricone in also in collaboration with Bixios’ Cinevox Records.
-Bixio Music Group licensed the theme from this film for use in the TV series Chuck.
-The following link contains a full list of compositions by Ennio Morricone.

-Notably, Bixio Music Group also licensed use of the song Mamma composed in 1940 by Cesare Andrea Bixio and Bixio Cherubini (that has been performed under license by the Three Tenors among others) for synchronization in the television series The Sopranos.

-Bixio Publishing Group owns a host of record labels, including Cinevox Records and Bubble Records.
+Bixio Publishing Group owns record Cinevox Records and Bubble Records.
 Cinevox Records was created by Cesare Andrea Bixio in the early 1960s, to specialize in the release of film scores.
 Cinevox released its first soundtrack in 1966, for the film The Poppy Is Also a Flower, by film composer Georges Auric.
 Throughout the years Cinevox has been responsible for creating and releasing all 600 of Bixio Publishing Groups' original soundtrack albums which span across genres including spaghetti westerns, horror, comedy and romance.
 Bubble Records was founded in 1980 and managed by :it:Franco Bixio and :it:Carlo Andrea Bixio, sons of Cesare Andrea Bixio.
 Bubble Records expanded the reach of the Publishing Group into the sphere of international pop music, producing artists such as Keith Emerson and Donovan.
 The Bubble Records phonographs were published by Edizioni Italiana Gale also owned by the Bixio Publishing Group.
 Bubbles' own roster of artists included Giuni Russo, Eugenio Bennato, I Camaleonti and Tony Esposito to name a few.
-Musikstrasse is another label controlled by Bixio Publishing Group, it is active in the genre of classical music.
+Musikstrasse is another label controlled by Bixio Publishing Group, active in the genre of classical music.